Living in Right Relationship

 The assumption that humans have a “right” to as much of a common resource as we can use, is what Wendell Berry called “a kind of moral simplicity,” based on our ability to ignore the claims of others and of posterity.

-TRUE SUSTAINABILITY means transcending a narrow calculation of self-interest and weighing the effect of our actions on a larger scale, seeking right relationship to the wider community-and ultimately the Earth community.
-In right relationship there is less conflict between individual and community because we are more aware of our common values and common destiny.
-There will always be differences in lifestyles and level of consumption.
+TRUE SUSTAINABILITY means transcending a narrow calculation of self-interest and weighing the effect of our actions on a larger scale, seeking the right relationship to the wider community and ultimately the Earth community.
+In the right relationship, there is less conflict between individual and community because we are more aware of our common values and common destiny.
+There will always be differences in lifestyles and levels of consumption.
 (Contrast, for example, the material needs of a family with young children to those of a single retired person.)
-But Friends can commit ourselves as a community to find ways for everyone in the wider community to be fed, clothed, and housed, and to be generally fulfilled, and for all the children to be loved (including those of the future and of other species), without debasing and crippling God's glorious creation in the process. •
+But Friends can commit ourselves as a community to find ways for everyone in the wider community to be fed, clothed, and housed, and to be generally fulfilled, and for all the children to be loved (including those of the future and of other species), without debasing and crippling God’s glorious creation in the process.